College Day FAQ

 - I am interested in postgraduate study in the US.
 Should I attend College Day?

-USA College Day offers students and parents the unique opportunity to meet with representatives from US universities in London, speak with educational service providers and attend a seminar about applying to US universities.
-Held for the last 40 years, USA College Day is the largest American university fair in the UK and attracts more than 160 university exhibitors.
+USA College Day offers students and parents the unique opportunity to meet with representatives from US universities in London and speak with educational service providers.
+Held annually for more than 40 years, USA College Day is the largest American university fair in the UK and attracts more than 165 university exhibitors.

-College Day is held at the ILEC Conference Centre (47 Lillie Road, London, SW6 1UD).
-It is in central London, located less than a five-minute walk from West Brompton station.
+College Day is held at the ILEC Conference Centre (47 Lillie Road, London, SW6 1UD) located in Central London.
+It is easily accessible via London's public transport network and is located less than a five-minute walk from West Brompton station.
+For travel within Central London, please see Transport for London’s journey planner.

 To get the most out of College Day, you should spend time before the day reviewing our Study in the US undergraduate pages.

-If you miss your entry time on the day of the event, you can begin queuing for day-of registration from 6.00pm onwards on Friday or 1.30pm onwards on Saturday.
-However, you will only be granted entry if capacity allows, so you should arrive promptly for the time on your ticket.
+If you miss your entry time on the day of the event, you can queue for day-of registrations.
+However, you will only be granted entry if capacity allows and entry is not guaranteed, so you should arrive promptly for the time on your ticket.

 Yes.
 If you would like to discuss specific access needs, please email email@example.com.

-You should only select one entry time into the fair on either Friday or Saturday.
-Because College Day has sold out in previous years, we have extended the event to cover both Friday and Saturday, to help ensure all students who are interested in attending have the chance to do so.
-The event on Friday will be in the exact same format at the event on Saturday, with the exact same exhibitors.
+You should only select ONE entry time into the fair on either Friday or Saturday.
+Because College Day has sold out in previous years, we have extended the event to cover both Friday and Saturday to help ensure all students who are interested in attending have the chance to do so.
+The event on Friday will be in the exact same format as the event on Saturday, with the same exhibitors.
 To accommodate all interested students, your ticket will only allow you entry to the fair for your two designated hours.
 It is important that you select your two-hour time block intentionally.

 In order to make sure everyone who wants to attend can, your ticket will only allow you entry to the fair for two hours.
-A poll of last year's attendees reported that two hours was more than enough time to speak to all of the exhibitors they wanted to.
+Previous attendees reported that two hours was more than enough time to speak to all of the exhibitors they wanted to.
 To make the most of your time at College Day, you should arrive promptly for your entry time and be as prepared as possible.
-If you are not ready to leave when your two hours has elapsed, please speak to Fulbright staff at the exit to see if any additional time slots are available.

 If you register for more than one entry slot, we will notify you by email that you have done so and will ask you which time slot you would prefer.
 We will then cancel the other ticket so other students will have the opportunity to attend.
 If you do not respond to our email within 72 hours, we will cancel one of your tickets and notify you which one is still valid.